South Korea's return to normal interrupted by uptick in coronavirus cases

 "A wave occurs when you see an increase followed by a decrease in the number of cases, not just once, but the pattern should repeat itself again, which in this case it has," Ki said.
 "Right now our greatest jeopardy is becoming complacent."

-In efforts to push back against this doubled burden, every new arrival as of April 1 will be placed in mandatory quarantine for 14 days, according to the Korea Centers for Disease Control and Prevention (KCDC).
-Those who fail to comply with regulations are subject to imprisonment for up to 1 year or may be fined up to 10 million won, whereas foreigners risk facing deportation
+In efforts to push back against this doubled burden, every new arrival as of April 1 is placed in mandatory quarantine for 14 days, according to the Korea Centers for Disease Control and Prevention.
+Those who fail to comply with regulations may be imprisoned for up to a year or fined up to 10 million won, while foreigners risk facing deportation.

 Reassessing the realities

 How long can South Korea and the rest of the world live in isolation?
-In the United States alone, more than 3.3 million people filed for unemployment in a week, highlighting the toll this virus has taken on those who cannot afford isolation.
+In the United States alone, more than 6.5 million people filed for unemployment insurance in a week, highlighting the toll the virus has taken on those who cannot afford isolation.

-For instance, instead of having all children arrive and leave school at the same time, an alternative would be conducting half of the coursework online and half in-person to reduce the number of students in class.
-Rearranging lunch tables so students sit in a zig zag rather that adjacent to each other is also being taken into consideration.
+For instance, instead of having all children arrive and leave school at the same time, an alternative would be to conduct half of the coursework online and half in person to reduce the number of students in class.
+Rearranging lunch tables so students sit in a zigzag pattern rather that next to one another is also being considered.

-But South Korea’s decision to further move back the start of the school year points to the continuous disruption that the coronavirus has inflicted.
+But South Korea's decision to further move back the start of the school year points to the continual disruption that the coronavirus has inflicted.

 "We can't just delay the entire educational system for a year," Ki said.